-The answer is definitively Yes!
-Physician leaders can use data to identify patients nearing the end of life, ensure that their wishes are properly documented, and provide the care and comfort those patients need.
-An ACO’s clinical and technical leaders can work together to implement the following plan:
+The answer is definitively yes!
+Physician leaders can use data to identify patients nearing the end-of-life, ensure that their wishes are properly documented, and provide the care and comfort those patients need.
+An organization’s clinical and technical leaders can work together to implement this 4-step plan:

-Claims data combined with EHR data provide a rich source of information to figure out via an algorithm which patients in an ACO are more likely to die within the following 12 months.
-(The breadth of claims data helps the ACO see all of the services a patient is receiving in and out of network, while the depth of rich clinical data from the EHR provides a clear picture of the patient’s needs.)
+Claims data combined with EHR data provide a rich source of information to figure out via an algorithm which patients in an healthcare organization are more likely to die within the following 12 months.
+The breadth of claims data helps the organization see all of the services a patient is receiving in and out of network, while the depth of rich clinical data from the EHR provides a clear picture of the patient’s needs.

 Data items especially useful in constructing the algorithm include age, recent hospitalizations, and significant co-morbidities such as heart failure, cancer or neurologic function.
 The Levine score, a well-known older claims-based method for predicting mortality, also uses the element of discharge to nursing home.

-Step three: Physicians discuss and document end of life wishes.
+Step 3: Physicians discuss and document end-of-life wishes

-Step four: Care management services assist with end of life challenges.
+Step 4: Care management services assist with end-of-life challenges

-A successful program like this requires ACO leadership to make excellent end of life care a priority, and it depends on effective collaboration between clinical and IT leaders.
+A successful program like this requires organization leadership to make excellent end-of-life care a priority, and it depends on effective collaboration between clinical and IT leaders.

 Presently in the United States, many patients are not offered the opportunity to declare their wishes for how the end of their life should proceed.
 Unfortunately, the default option under the law requires mandatory resuscitation regardless of the chances of survival.
 This often results in an undignified and inhumane death.

-In summary, a motivated Medical Director can put together a team within the ACO that will result in a greatly improved record of giving patients near the end of life choices and having the resources to honor those choices.
+In summary, a motivated Medical Director can put together a team within the organization that will result in a greatly improved record of giving patients near the end-of-life choices and having the resources to honor those choices.